jacksonloper/bettervoting/docs/contributions/4_issue_lifecycle.md

 Before regular meetings, the dev leads will ensure sort the items in the lane so that they're properly prioritized for the meeting.
 Then the meeting will have a decidated block (30-60 minutes) where we'll address as many issues as possible.
 Any issues left unaddressed will roll over to the next meeting.

+# Ice Box

+When issues are blocked by other issues they should have the "blocked by" relationship set on the issue and moved into the Ice Box.

+Once they're unblocked, they can be moved back into the "New Issue Approval" lane.
+It should always go up for reapproval (even if it's been approved previously) just in case there's been changes to the project priorities since the issue entered the Ice Box.

 # Issue Parties

 Consistently writing high quality issues is important to ensure the prioritized backlog has sufficient issues.